Bishoko/JigglyConnect/README.md

 # JigglyConnect

-JigglyConnect is the simpliest way to fight other players in SSBU on Yuzu.
+JigglyConnect is the simpliest way to fight other players in SSBU on Yuzu or Suyu.
 This service is the first matchmaking service, and all of that 100% FREE!

 <br>